SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 ### Form Creation and Upload
 After you have deployed your application with the SAP Forms service by Adobe, you need to upload the form to the template store:

-> Note: The usage of the template store UI is described in the SAP help [Manage Forms, Templates and Schemas (UI)](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/manage-forms-templates-and-schemas-ui)
+> Note: The usage of the template store UI is described in [Manage Forms, Templates and Schemas (UI)](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/manage-forms-templates-and-schemas-ui) on SAP Help Portal.

 1. Open the *Forms Service by Adobe* application in the SAP BTP cockpit.